List of Bradford City A.F.C. managers

 Cherry was sacked just one month after the club returned to Valley Parade in a move which shocked the Bradford public.
 His successor was first team coach Terry Dolan, who had played for the club for five years making nearly 200 league appearances.
 With the fans still singing Cherry's name, Dolan quickly won over the fans with a 5–1 FA Cup victory over Oldham Athletic in his first game, before guiding the club away from relegation and a 10th-place finish in 1986–87.
-The following season a final day defeat to Ipswich Town then failure in the play-offs against Middlesbrough prevented Dolan from taking the club into top flight for the first time in 66 years.
+The following season a final day defeat to Ipswich Town then failure in the play-offs against Middlesbrough prevented Dolan from taking the club into the top flight for the first time in 66 years.
 He was unable to replace star players Stuart McCall and John Hendrie, who left during the summer, and was sacked to be replaced by Welsh manager Terry Yorath but relegation followed in 1989–90.

 John Docherty had taken over two months before relegation was confirmed.
-During the 1990 close season he signed Sean McCarthy, to solve the club's goal-scoring problem, and a number of his former players from Millwall but he could not help City bounce back.
+During the 1990 close season he signed Sean McCarthy to solve the club's goal-scoring problem, and a number of his former players from Millwall but he could not help City bounce back.
 He was replaced by Frank Stapleton, who also failed to deliver promotion before new chairman Geoffrey Richmond bought the club.
 Richmond's first appointment was experienced manager Lennie Lawrence, who had made a solid start to the 1995–96 season before he was enticed away to Luton Town.
 Richmond appointed assistant Chris Kamara, who took City to promotion via the play-offs following a run of results at the end of the season, taking 28 points from a possible 39 to edge Chesterfield out of the play-off places by just one point.
 A 2–0 victory in the final against Notts County meant City and Luton Town swapped divisions.